 state has been introduced into the sen. ate, and we should not be surprised if it passed that body by the necessary two-thirds majority.
-Temperance peotime and money to properly present the matter to the people of the state. and keep alive the kindly sentiment which gave us prohibition, and this is not pleasant to contemplate by the asunder, but suffer little children to come unto tired veterans.
+Temperance peotime and money to properly present the matter to the people of the state. and keep alive the kindly sentiment which gave us prohibition, and this is tired veterans.
 However, come what will, they will not be found lagging .-Osage Chronicle.